boazbk/tcs/lec_05_physical_implementation.md

 ### Attempts at refuting  the PECTT

 One of the admirable traits of mankind is the refusal to accept limitations.
-In the best case this is manifested by people achieving longstanding "impossible" challenges such as heavier-than-air flight, putting a person on the moon, circumnavigating the globe, or even resolving Fermat's Last Theorem.
+In the best case this is manifested by people achieving longstanding "impossible" challenges such as heavier-than-air flight, putting a person on the moon, circumnavigating the globe, or even resolving [Fermat's Last Theorem](https://en.wikipedia.org/wiki/Fermat%27s_Last_Theorem).
-In the worst-case it is manifested by people continually following the footsteps of previous failures to try to do proven-impossible tasks such as build a perpetual motion machine, trisect an angle with a compass and straightedge, or refute Bell's inequality.
+In the worst case it is manifested by people continually following the footsteps of previous failures to try to do proven-impossible tasks such as build a [perpetual motion machine](https://en.wikipedia.org/wiki/Perpetual_motion), [trisect an angle](https://en.wikipedia.org/wiki/Angle_trisection) with a compass and straightedge, or refute [Bell's inequality](https://en.wikipedia.org/wiki/Bell%27s_theorem).
 The Physical Extended Church Turing thesis (in its various forms) has attracted both types of people.
 Here are some physical devices that have been speculated to  achieve computational tasks that cannot be done by not-too-large  NAND programs: